Michael-Santoro/UProj1/README.md

 For each of the steps of the project I used bash script files to assist with long commands with lots of flags required.
 The bash scripts referenced below are all stored in the scripts folder.
 I trained my model in the Udacity provided VM.
 The expriments folder is outlined below.
 Due to the size constraints I have saved configuration files for each one my experiments in the folder.

 ### Experiments
-The experiments folder will be organized as follow:
+The experiments folder will be organized as follows:
 ```
 experiments/
-    - pretrained_model/
     - exporter_main_v2.py - to create an inference model
     - model_main_tf2.py - to launch training
-    - reference/ - reference training with the unchanged config file
-    - experiment0/ - create a new folder for each experiment you run
+    - experiment0/ - containing pipeline_new.config for experiment
-    - experiment1/ - create a new folder for each experiment you run
+    - experiment1/ - containing pipeline_new.config for experiment
-    - experiment2/ - create a new folder for each experiment you run
+    - experiment2/ - containing pipeline_new.config for experiment
     - label_map.pbtxt
     ...
 ```